Command Chains Reference

 specfact spec mock --spec openapi.yaml --port 8080

-# Step 5: Verify contracts at runtime
+# Step 5: Validate contracts at runtime

-specfact contract verify --bundle api-bundle
+specfact spec validate --bundle api-bundle

 Workflow Diagram: